AdventHealth Celebration: 2020-present

 On July 30, 2020, AdventHealth Celebration opened a five-story patient tower with 80 beds and at full capacity the tower will have 120 beds.

 From 2021 to early July 2024, the hospital increased its infection prevention staff to protect patients after they have surgery.

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In early February 2023, almost all of the AdventHealth hospitals had their chargemaster on their website, including AdventHealth Celebration.

-In August 2021, the hospital purchased a 320-square-foot intermodal container from Freight Farms for $150,000.
+In August 2021, the hospital purchased a 320 sqfoot intermodal container from Freight Farms for $150,000.
 To grow such vegetables as lettuce, kale, bok choy, radishes, carrots and such herbs as dill, cilantro and basil for its cafeteria.

 In early January 2022, AdventHealth Celebration was one of three hospitals in the United States, to use Memic Innovative Surgery's Hominis Surgical System.
 It is the first and only surgical robot with human shaped arms.

 In early January 2024, the hospital performed the world's first histotripsy on a patient with a kidney tumor.

 In early April, AdventHealth filed with the South Florida Water Management District to expand AdventHealth Celebration.
-They planned to add a 44,966-square-foot five story patient tower at the hospital.
+They planned to add a 44966 sqfoot five-story patient tower at the hospital.
 This will be the fourth tower for AdventHealth Celebration, making it one of the largest hospitals in Osceola County.
-Later that year AdventHealth changed its plans for AdventHealth Celebration, to a $340 million, eight-story 302,000-square-foot-tower.
-With three operating theatres and eighty progressive care beds, this will increase the number of beds to 437.
+Later that year AdventHealth changed its plans for AdventHealth Celebration, to a $340 million, eight-story 302000 sqfoot tower.
+With three operating theaters and eighty progressive care beds, this will increase the number of beds to 437.
 And the tower will have shell space for future expansion.
 On January 15, 2025, construction workers broke ground on the tower at the hospital.

 On June 14, 2025, Vipul Patel medical director at AdventHealth Global Robotic Institute performed the very first prostatectomy via transcontinental robotic telesurgery on a patient in Angola.

+On April 6, 2026, filed plans with Osceola County for a medical office building and a parking garage.